davidmoraleees/Nuclear-mass-predictions-based-on-CNN/README.md

 # Nuclear mass predictions based on convolutional neural networks
 This repository contains code and data for predicting nuclear masses using convolutional neural networks (CNNs).
 The project involves data processing, model training, and evaluation of predictions.
-This project was developed by [David Morales](https://www.linkedin.com/in/david-morales-361b41282/) and supervised by [Arnau Rios](https://www.linkedin.com/in/arnau-rios-huguet/).
+This project has been developed by [David Morales](https://www.linkedin.com/in/david-morales-361b41282/).

+The `TFG-David-Morales-DeLeón.pdf` file contains a detailed explanation of this project.

 ## Data